 - Water quality, sampling, testing

 - The District’s Water Quality Report

-The Wastewater Division is responsible for the operation and maintenance of the Lower Moosa Canyon Water Reclamation Facility and Woods Valley Ranch Water Reclamation Facility.
+The Wastewater Division is responsible for the operation and maintenance of the Lower Moosa Canyon Water Reclamation Facility and Woods Valley Ranch Wastewater Treatment Plant.
 This includes performing tests and making the necessary adjustments to meet Regional Water Quality Control Board effluent standards.
-The Moosa laboratory performs our daily wastewater sampling, potable bacteriological testing (Bac-T), and general physicals samples.
+The Moosa laboratory performs our daily wastewater samplesing, potable bacteriological testing (Bac-T), and general physicals samples.

 The Division is also responsible for the maintenance of the sewer collection systems, lift stations and low pressure systems, which includes, locates, inspections and repairs of all sewer lines and manholes within the wastewater system.

-The Woods Valley Plant processes the District’s first tertiary water where 100% of the treated recycle water is reused within the community.
-It also includes the District’s reclaimed water program.
+The Woods Valley Plant processes the District’s first tertiary water and includes the District’s reclaimed water program.

 The Pump & Motor Division maintains, repairs, and replaces the electrical and mechanical equipment at the District’s 58 different water and wastewater facilities.
 The Division maintains the District’s equipment at a high level of efficiency, reliability, and safety through proactive maintenance and replacement programs.

 The water facilities are comprised of 53 locations consisting of:

 - 43 reservoirs